pavas23/supermart/README.md

 1. clone this git repo <br/>
 2. ```cd``` into project directory <br/>
 3. ```cd my-app```
-4. install my-project with npm <br/>
+4. install this project with npm <br/>
 5. install all dependencies with ```npm install``` <br/>
 6. create a ```.env``` file in ```my-app``` directory
 7. Add the following lines in ```.env``` file